Vacating a retirement village unit

 Before your right to reside (and unit, if freehold) is resold, your residence contract must be terminated.
 You can terminate your residence contract by giving a one-month written notice to the village operator.

 Most scheme operators have a process that is to be followed and will also provide the necessary paperwork to be completed.

-- reselling the right to reside in your unit
+Resident’s right to resell the right to reside in their unit

 Your residence contract may also allow you to privately find a buyer.